 The following is included in the cost:

 - transport to the launch site

 - closed shoes or river sandals that can get wet

 - packed lunch (or opt for the riverside braai for an additional fee)

-To keep tours intimate and the environment serene, the excursions are limited to 20 people per day, with a minimum of 10 people.
-However, two rafting groups can run simultaneously.
+To keep tours intimate and the environment peaceful, river excursions are limited to 24 people per group (minimum six people).
+Two smaller groups can be accommodated simultaneously.

 Whichever option you choose for your river-soaked adventure, it’s sure to be a thrill.

 - Your guides will be waiting at Oudebosch Reception in Kogelberg Nature Reserve.

 - Rates don’t include the CapeNature conservation fee (R50 per adult).

 - River-rafting is suitable for children 12 years and older, and tubing for ages eight years and older.